Katadyn Hiker Pro Review

 Ease of Filtration

 After you've found a nice cozy place to start the pumping process, you've got to get to work.
 All the hand pump filters earned low points in this category simply because you have to pump it using a little muscle.
 The handle on this pump is a little small, and the top is curved, making it hard to hold the filter.
-Holding the pump took some time getting used to, but filtration isn't bad for a pump filter.
+Holding the pump took some time to get used to, but filtration isn't bad for a pump filter.

 The hose has a pre-filtration system affixed to the end to filter out larger debris when sucking in water from shallow sources.
 The water bottle adaptor fits easily onto a Nalgene, but won't fit inside of more narrow-mouthed bottles.